BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

 Similarly, Bitcoin Tor users could be fingerprint-attacked by setting an address cookie on their nodes.
 This would also allow correlation and thus deanonymization.

-With that said, Tor is generally considered far safer than the alternative, which is clear-text browsing
+With that said, Tor is generally considered far safer than the alternative, which is non-anonymous browsing.

 ## Verify Your Tor Setup

-So how do you verify that you're using Tor?
-If you installed with Bitcoin standup, the following will verify your setup:
+So how do you verify that you've enabled Tor?
+If you installed with Bitcoin Standup, the following will verify that Tor is running on your system
 ```
 $ sudo -u debian-tor tor --verify-config
 ```